Pavannkumar/BGP-DNS-Monitoring/README.md

 ## Anomaly Detection

-- **BGP Route Flap** — HIGH alert when a prefix changes route more than 5 times in a 60-second window
+- **BGP Route Flap** â€” HIGH alert when a prefix changes route more than 5 times in a 60-second window
-- **BGP Hijack** — CRITICAL alert when an unknown AS originates a known prefix
+- **BGP Hijack** â€” CRITICAL alert when an unknown AS originates a known prefix
-- **DNS Tunneling** — CRITICAL alert when a source IP generates excessive DNS queries
+- **DNS Tunneling** â€” CRITICAL alert when a source IP generates excessive DNS queries
-- **NXDOMAIN Storm** — HIGH alert when NXDOMAIN response rate spikes
+- **NXDOMAIN Storm** â€” HIGH alert when NXDOMAIN response rate spikes

 ---